akothouma/golang-websocket/README.md

 ### Likes & Dislikes

-- POST /posts/{id}/like – Like a post.
+- POST /likes – Like a post.(formData)

-- POST /posts/{id}/dislike – Dislike a post.
+- POST /likes – Dislike a post.(formData)

 ### Filtering

-- GET /posts?category=Tech – Filter posts by category.
+- POST /filtered_posts – Filter posts by category.

-- GET /user/posts – Get posts created by the logged-in user.
+- GET /my_posts – Get posts created by the logged-in user.

-- GET /user/liked – Get posts liked by the logged-in user.
+- GET /liked_posts – Get posts liked by the logged-in user.

 ## Error Handling

 - 400 Bad Request: Invalid input or missing parameters.

 - 401 Unauthorized: User not logged in.

-- 403 Forbidden: User does not have permission.

 - 404 Not Found: Resource does not exist.